Prison Legal News:

 by John E. Dannenberg

-Parting company with six other circuits on the same question, the Tenth Circuit U.S. Court of Appeals held that the Prison Litigation Reform Act's (PLRA) administrative exhaustion requirement is not an affirmative ...
+Parting company with six other circuits on the same question, the Tenth Circuit U.S. Court of Appeals held that the Prison Litigation Reform Act's (PLRA) administrative exhaustion requirement is not an affirmative defense, but ...

 Tenth Circuit Holds Prisoner Has Burden Under PLRA

 The Third Circuit Court of Appeals held that prison officials' testimony in the prosecution of a prisoner was inadmissible hearsay and that it was not harmless error to admit that testimony.